OpenTTD/eints/docs/manual/strings.rst

 A large part of the application is about strings and languages, so it is useful to explain a few things about them.

-The basic idea of the application is that a (NewGRF) project provides a set of strings in some language (usually UK English).
+The basic idea of the application is that a (NewGRF or GameScript) project provides a set of strings in some language (usually UK English).
 This language is called *base language* of that project.
 The strings in the base language are the central reference point.

 All other languages (the *translation languages*) create the same set of strings, by translating the text-part of each string into their own language.